 Install the gauge (1) at the center of the belt between the alternator and the crankshaft pulley and check the belt tension.
-The correct tension for a new belt is 400 N (90 lb) to 489 N (110 lb).
-The correct tension for a used belt that has been in operation for 30 minutes or more at the rated speed is 267 N (60 lb)
+The correct tension for a new belt on a specific engine is detailed in table 37.
+The correct tension for a used belt on a specific engine that has been in operation for 30 minutes or more at the rated speed is detailed in table 37.